jaynambiar/ldap-add-user/README.md

 # ldap-add-user

-Add new users to ldap database. (backend for tacacs)
+Add new users to ldap database (used as backend for tacacs)